ashwin-francis/ashwin-francis/README.md

 </p>
 &nbsp;

 - 🔭 I’m currently working on ...
-Video Streaming Services
+Cloud based video delivery services
 - 🌱 I’m currently learning ...
 DevOps (Kubernetes, Service Deployment & IaC)
 - 🤔 I’m looking for help with ...
 Cloud Technologies
-- 💬 Ask me about ...Anything
+- 💬 Ask me about ...DevOps
-- 😄 Pronouns: ...He/Him
 <!--
 **ashwin-francis/ashwin-francis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.